bruceferguson3/Bruce_Proxy/README.md

 #### ![](assets/readMe/going-through-images.gif)

 Clicking `Add to Cart` will add whatever quantity is currently selected to the cart icon in the top right corner.
-If the user wishes to go straight to the reviews drawer, simply click the `reviews` next to the products rating.
+If the user wishes to go straight to the reviews drawer, simply click `Reviews` next to the products rating.

 #### ![](assets/readMe/going-through-product-description.gif)

 If a user wishes to leave a review for a product, simply open the reviews drawer and click `Write a review`.
-Once submited, the results will dynamicly re-render for the avg rating and number of reviews.
+Once submited, the results will dynamicly re-render the avg rating and number of reviews.

 #### ![](assets/readMe/writing-a-review.gif)